310mc/https-310mc.github.io-tl/source/_posts/christmas_live/dot_to_dot.md

 [^2]: Hattori Hanzō was a famous ninja in the Sengoku era.
 Read more <a href="https://en.wikipedia.org/wiki/Hattori_Hanz%C5%8D" target="_blank">here</a>.
 [^3]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Pirate_Festival" target="_blank">Pirate Festival</a>, which happened in summer.
 [^4]: Another story that shows another winter day of Midori skipping out on carrying produce boxes is <a href="/senpai_turned_into_a_dog/" target="_blank">Zodiac – Senpai Turned Into A Dog!?</a>
-[^5]: Yuruchara, <em>yuru</em> meaning “loose,” “soft,” “laid-back,” + the word “character”. <em>Yuruchara</em> are mascot characters, their defining features are that they have very peculiar designs, ranging from bizarre-cute to adorkable, as well as being used all across Japan for PR purposes, in companies, prefectures, etc… For more information please see <a href="https://en.wikipedia.org/wiki/yuruchara" target="_blank">this</a>.
+[^5]: Yuruchara; <em>yuru</em> meaning “loose,” “soft,” “laid-back,” + the word “character”. <em>Yuruchara</em> are a type of mascot characters, with their defining feature being that they have very peculiar designs, ranging from bizarre-cute to adorkable.
+They are well-known for being used all across Japan for PR purposes for companies, prefectures, etc… For more information read more <a href="https://en.wikipedia.org/wiki/yuruchara" target="_blank">here</a>.
 [^6]: I wasn’t able to convey it clearly in English, but Hinata is mimicking Bruce Lee’s signature cry here, so it’s likely he’s doing a Bruce Lee jumping kick as well.
 (TL note from Mika Enstars)
 [^7]: One of the <em>zen</em> meditation postures require you to sit in lotus position, as shown in Tetora’s CG.
 [^8]: Taisho (<em>Taishou</em>, 大将) is how Tetora calls Kuro.
 It means “chief”, “boss”, “general”.